 Students will be notified of their failure to make satisfactory progress at the end of every term after grades have been posted.
 If the student feels there were extenuating circumstances beyond his/her control that kept him/her from maintaining satisfactory progress, he/she may appeal in writing by completing the Financial Aid Appeal form (supporting documentation must be attached).
 Examples of extenuating circumstances include, but are not limited to: death or extended illness of a family member, illness or injury of student, house fire, or victim of a violent crime.
 Work conflicts are not extenuating circumstances.
-The financial aid director will refer the appeal to the Appeals Committee for review.
+The Executive Director of Financial Aid will refer the appeal to the Satisfactory Academic Appeals Committee for review.
 Appeal forms are available from the Financial Aid Office or from the college website.
-Students will be notified of the Committee's decision within two weeks of submitting the appeal.
+Students will be notified of the Committee's decision within two weeks of submitting the appeal via their GNTC student email account.